 The Audit Committee also has received the written disclosures and the letter from BDO USA, LLP required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, which relate to BDO USA, LLP's independence from Heat, and has discussed with BDO USA, LLP its independence from Heat.
 The Audit Committee has also considered whether the independent registered public accounting firm's provision of non-audit services to Heat is compatible with maintaining the firm's independence.
 The Audit Committee has concluded that the independent registered public accounting firm's provision of other non-audit services to us was compatible with maintaining BDO USA, LLP's independence.
 The Committee also reviewed management's report on its assessment of the effectiveness of Heat's internal control over financial reporting.
 In addition, the Audit Committee reviewed key initiatives and programs aimed at strengthening the effectiveness of Heat's internal and disclosure control structure.
 The members of the Audit Committee are not our employees and are not performing the functions of auditors or accountants.
-Accordingly, it is not the duty or responsibility of the Audit Committee necessarily rely on the information provided to them by management and the independent auditors.
+Accordingly, it is not the duty or responsibility of the Audit Committee or its members to conduct "field work" or other types of auditing or accounting reviews or procedures or to set auditor independence standards.
+Members of the Audit Committee necessarily rely on the information provided to them by management and the independent auditors.
 Accordingly, the Audit Committee's considerations and discussions referred to above do not constitute assurance that the audit of our consolidated financial statements has been carried out in accordance with generally accepted accounting principles or that our auditors are in fact independent.